pkoning2/ddcmp/doc/api.md

 * last command status (4 bytes), 0 for good, non-zero for various errors
 * measured data rate (4 bytes), in bits per second
 * framer firmware version (null-terminated ASCII string)

+Status messages are generated:
+1. At device powerup.
+2. In response to any command.
+3. In response to a transmit or raw-transmit request that has invalid parameters.
+4. When the in-sync status changes (sync acquired or sync lost).
+5. In BIST mode, after every 1000 transmitted frames.

 Note that the measured data rate for the integral modem case is an approximation since it operates by measuring the edge timing of the received waveform.
 The calculation assumes that the received data is half ones and half zeroes, which is the case for an idle line (SYN bytes are half and half).
 If the line is actively carrying data and that data has a different bit density the measured line rate will be inaccurate; in particular for all zeroes it will be 33% higher than the true value.
 The intent of this data item is to allow checking the data rate of a connected device whose clock may be off spec or unknown, allowing the framer to be configured with a matching data rate for reliable operation.